ShuuNP/ETH/README.md

 ### Installing
-* How/where to download your program
-  - use remix.ethereum.org and copy the solana project in the the workspace.
+ # use remix.ethereum.org and copy the solana project in the the workspace.

 ### Executing program